 How We Help

-How exactly we help you and your child depends on your specific preferences and needs, but Care Coordination is always at the heart of how we help.
+How we help you and your child depends on your specific preferences and needs, but care coordination is always at the heart of how we help.

-Your Care Coordinator is your main point of contact at Specialized Care for Children, answering your questions and leading the team that’s dedicated to meeting your child’s medical, social, and educational needs.
-As needed, your Care Coordinator will include your child’s doctors and teachers in the conversations and plans, to ensure everyone is working together.
+Your Care Coordinator is your main point of contact at DSCC, answering your questions and leading the team that’s dedicated to meeting your child’s medical, social, behavioral, educational and financial needs.
+Your Care Coordinator will partner with your child’s doctors and teachers as needed to ensure everyone is working together.

-- Diagnostic tests are provided, allowing you to quickly find out if your child has an eligible medical condition.
+- Access to diagnostic tests can help you find out if your child has an eligible medical condition.

 - Specialized care providers are available from our pool of experts, according to your child’s medical needs and where your family lives.

-- Insurance questions are answered as our experts help you navigate and get the most out of your specific plan.
+- Answers to your insurance questions are available as our experts help you navigate and get the most out of your specific plan.

-- Resources & information are shared with you whenever you need help finding a service we don’t directly provide.
+- Resources and information are shared with you whenever you need help finding a service we don’t directly provide.

-- Transition support helps you prepare for and manage the changes your child will go through as she or he ages.
+- Transition support helps you prepare for and manage the changes your child will go through as they age.

-- Financial support is offered to families who qualify, for a variety of needs, from care-related travel expenses to medical equipment.
+- Financial support is available to families who qualify for a variety of needs, from care-related travel expenses to medical equipment.